 View Profile Page

-Dr. Nienass received his PhD from the Department of Politics at the New School for Social Research in New York and has received fellowships from the Collège d'études mondiales in Paris and the Humanities Center at the University of Rochester.
-He previously served as co-chair of the memory studies network in the German Studies Association.
+Dr. Nienass received his PhD from the Department of Politics at the New School for Social Research in New York in 2012 and has received fellowships from the Collège d'études mondiales at the FMSH in Paris (2013-2014) and the Humanities Center at the University of Rochester (2017-2018).

 - 10:00 am - 12:00 pm